trigram-mrp/fractureiser/docs/users.md

   * If the folder can not be deleted, you must stop any Java programs currently running via your Task Manager.

+#### MacOS Information

+The malware does not seem to affect MacOS, so you should be fine.
+*Check back here every now and then just in case.*

 #### Linux Instructions

 Firstly, ensure whichever method you are using to list files has the ability to view hidden files.